ForgeRock/sdk-sample-apps/README.md

 - [**Embedded login - `embedded-login`**](./embedded-login/README.md)

+  - A barebones example of how to use the `@forgerock/javascript-sdk` in a vanilla html & javascript app with embedded login.

 - [**Central login - `central-login`**](./central-login/README.md)

+  - A barebones example of how to use the `@forgerock/javascript-sdk` in a vanilla html & javascript app with central login.

 - [**React Todo - `reactjs-todo`**](./reactjs-todo/README.md)

+  - Todo application that involves authentication and authorization of a user to post Todos with the `@forgerock/javascript-sdk` in ReactJS.
+    The main branch includes many flavors of callbacks, including WebAuthN, embedded login, and social login.

 - [**Angular Todo - `angular-todo`**](./angular-todo/README.md)
+  - Todo application that involves authentication and authorization of a user to post Todos with the `@forgerock/javascript-sdk` in Angular.
+    The main branch includes many flavors of callbacks, including WebAuthN, embedded login, and social login.

 <!------------------------------------------------------------------------------------------------------------------------------------>
 <!-- DOCS - Link off to the AM-centric documentation at sdks.forgerock.com. -->